Learn about WISEPrograms

 Graduate Student Training

 WISE is a Program provider under Alabama’s Early Intervention System (AEIS), a division of the Alabama Department of Rehabilitation Service.
-For children who are deaf or hard of hearing, WISE has 6 Certified Listening and Spoken Language Specialists ready to provide intensive intervention and support for families using the Listening and Spoken Language approach.
+For children who are deaf or hard of hearing, WISE offers state-wide services.
+WISE has 6 Certified Listening and Spoken Language Specialists ready to provide intensive intervention and support for families using the Listening and Spoken Language approach.
 We are committed to ensuring that families have access to information regarding early auditory intervention for brain development, language development and the acquisition of reading skills.
 Parents work alongside therapists learning the strategies that will help their child learn to listen and speak.
-Therapy is individualized and fun!
+Therapy is individualized and fun and provided across the state!

 The WISE Early Intervention program also serves children from Birth to age 3 with developmental delays and speech/language delays.
 Therapy is conducted in the family home or the child’s daycare setting.
 Individual Family Service Plans (IFSP) are designed to meet the unique needs of each family and may include physical, occupational, and speech-language therapy.
-Service Coordination is provided by a Licensed social worker experienced in working with families of young children.
 Early Intervention services are offered at no cost to the family.

 Call For Inquiry